iluwatar/java-design-patterns/monad/index.md

 basing on the 'same type' contract.
 Formally, monad consists of a type constructor M and two
 operations:
-bind - that takes monadic object and a function from plain object to monadic value and returns monadic value return - that takse plain type object and returns this object wrapped in a monadic value.
+bind - that takes monadic object and a function from plain object to monadic value and returns monadic value return - that takes plain type object and returns this object wrapped in a monadic value.

 ![alt text](./etc/monad.png "Monad")